 Ms. Israel has previously served as the City Attorney for the City of Lawndale, Assistant City Attorney to the City of Palm Springs, Agency and Housing Authority Counsel for the City of Carson, and Assistant Agency Counsel to the Hesperia Community Redevelopment Agency.

-She has served as an editor of Chapter One, the Nature of Municipal Corporations, of the League of California Cities, Municipal Law Handbook and was recently awarded a 2015 Amicus Service Award by the International Municipal Lawyers Association which is presented to attorneys who have done exemplary work to protect and advance local government interests.
+She has served as an editor of Chapter One, the Nature of Municipal Corporations, of the League of California Cities, Municipal Law Handbook and was awarded a 2015 Amicus Service Award by the International Municipal Lawyers Association which is presented to attorneys who have done exemplary work to protect and advance local government interests.

 Ms. Israel has also advised cities, police departments, school districts and water districts on various matters including Government Tort Claims litigation, civil rights litigation, property acquisition (including eminent domain), land use, environmental compliance, school fees, the formation of community facility districts and construction and breach of contract litigation.
 Ms. Israel has substantial litigation experience, including extensive law and motion work, in both state and federal courts and administrative proceedings.